playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide2.md

 Each task has a generated id, a title, a flag to say whether it is done or not, a date that it must be completed by, a user it is assigned to, a folder and a project.
 The `assignedTo` and `project` relationships are mapped using `@ManyToOne`.
 This means a task may have one user and one project, while each user may have many tasks assigned to them and each project may have many tasks.

 We also have a simple query - this time finding all the todo tasks.
-Tthat is, those tasks that aren't done, assigned to a particular user, and a create method.
+That is, those tasks that aren't done, assigned to a particular user, and a create method.

 Let's write a test for this class as well: